 We chose a chocolate contest because chocolate is the most popular flavor and ingredient used all over the world.
 Everyone loves chocolate!
 People come in everyday looking for chocolate recipes to try; it might be for chocolate desserts like a tart or souffle, chocolate candy or even entrees which include this delicious ingredient.
-Many just want to try a new chocolate cake recipe which is why I put together some of my favorite chocolate cake recipes.
 Gifts of chocolate are given for almost every holiday around the world; in Ecuador I received chocolate dipped strawberries for Valentine’s Day.
 How Delicious!

 For our chocolate contest, I chose using cocoa powder over other chocolates because I have never been without Hershey’s cocoa powder in my life.
 Many times in my life I could not afford to buy chocolate to cook and bake with but I always had cocoa powder.
 Cocoa powder is the dry substance of chocolate liqueur that remains after most of the cocoa butter has been extracted.
 It stays on the pantry shelf indefinitely and is more economical to buy.
 Although I love cooking with many different types of chocolate now, when you do not have chocolate you can make anything with cocoa powder and still be delicious.